javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/3-events-change-input/article.md

 The [change](http://www.w3.org/TR/html5/forms.html#event-input-change) event triggers when the element has finished changing.

-For text inputs that means that the event occurs when it looses focus.
+For text inputs that means that the event occurs when it loses focus.

 For instance, while we are typing in the text field below -- there's no event.
 But when we move the focus somewhere else, for instance, click on a button -- there will be a `change` event: